A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 Cookie walls are legal in the UK, but you must follow specific guidelines to use them.

-Similar to France, the UK Data Protection Authority, the Information Commissioner’s Office (ICO), does not prohibit the use of cookie walls if you meet certain conditions:
+Similar to France, the UK Data Protection Authority, the Information Commissioner’s Office (ICO), does not prohibit the use of cookie walls if you meet the following conditions:

 Are Cookie Walls Legal in Italy?

-In its Guidance, the EDPB stated that cookie walls prevent individuals from giving valid consent because they do not have a genuine choice whether to give or refuse consent.
+The Guidelines state that cookie walls prevent individuals from giving valid consent because they don’t have a genuine, free choice.

 While the EDPB’s Guidelines are not legally binding, they ensure uniform application of the GDPR across the EU and should be taken into account.

-If your website or app falls under the CCPA or the CPRA, understand that cookie walls do not address any of the actual data privacy guidelines or requirements.
+But if your website or app falls under the CCPA, understand that cookie walls don’t address any of the actual data privacy guidelines or requirements.

 For example, the CCPA and CPRA state that you must inform your users about what personal data you track, including through cookies, why, and what you do with the data — but you do this with a cookie policy, not just a wall.